Lrrrence/PCB-temp-monitoring/README.md

 - activate it with: `.venv/scripts/activate`
 - install the required packages with: `pip install -r requirements.txt`

+## Processing

 The first stage of the processing (`process_data.py`) takes the raw data ("Waveforms" folder), combines it with traditional temperature monitoring data from thermocouples/IR cameras (for model training/validation), and then generates a selection of features from the receiver waveforms.
 These features are then stored in a `.csv` file for the ML stage.

-The data from PCB's #1 & #3 are stored in the same way, one set of signals (1x excitation signal, 2x receivers) are stored in a `.csv` file per trigger/capture.
-The data from PCB #2 is stored differently, each folder contains 64 signals (the buffer size of the DAQ), which are averaged before features are calculated.
-The function for reading in signals should be changed accordingly, `func_read_signals` or `func_read_signals_average`.

-PCB#1 has 1x receiver, PCB#2/3 have 2x receivers.
+There are three test PCBs:
+- PCB#1
+    - One receiver, five spread out resistor hotspots.
+    - Two datasets, `single` and `avg`.
+        - `single` contains one capture per trigger.
+        - `avg` contains 64 captures (buffer size of DAQ) per trigger.
+- PCB#2
+    - Two receivers, five inline resistor hotspots.
+    - One dataset, `avg`.
+- PCB#3
+    - Two receivers, five hotspots applied externally via resistors to board ICs.
+    - One dataset, `single`.

+The function for reading in signals is changed automatically, depending on the type. `func_read_signals` or `func_read_signals_average`.

 Within each data folder there is a `temp_log.txt` file which contains the temperature of each component (as measured by thermocouple or IR camera).
 This file is read in to `PCB_ML_main.py` and used at around line 74, where the closest measurement by timestamp from `temp_log.txt` is matched up and stored with the signal data.
 Temp 1-5 are the component temperatures, temp 6 is the minimum temperature of the board (not used).